 ARTMIP is a multi-tier project.
 In the first tier, participants ran their algorithms on a common dataset (MERRA-2) in order to establish baseline comparisons in feature detection.
 Ashley will lead the first project of the second tier.
 The aim of this project is to comprehensively investigate the response of ARs to climate change.
 Participants will run their algorithms over high resolution climate change model output from the International CLIVAR C20C+ Detection and Attribution Project.

-Representation of Precipitation and Convection in Variable-Resolution GCMs
+Representation of precipitation extremes in variable resolution GCMs

 Progress on the representation of precipitation in climate models is of essential importance in agriculturally significant areas, such as the Great Plains, where climate change may perturb human adaption to an already harsh environment.
 Models with high enough resolution to explicitly resolve convection show improved representation of precipitation and mesoscale convective systems.
 The fine spatial resolutions needed for these approaches can be computationally costly for traditional global climate models, and subject to boundary conditions in regional climate models.
 Newly developed variable-resolution global climate models keep the benefits of high-resolution regional climate models and the large-scale dynamics of global climate models, while also keeping computational costs down.
 However, with new variable-resolution models, the problems inherent to traditional convective parameterization approaches remain.
 In order to further improve model simulations and advance their use, variable resolution models must be assessed in order to better understand sources of uncertainty.
 Current work includes an evaluation of the development and behavior of three mesoscale convective systems using short three day hindcasts.